antzucaro/xonstatdb/README.md

 ## Initialize

 Initial schema setup and subsequent migrations for XonStatDB are handled using [goose][goose].
 You may want to familiarize yourself with that tool before proceeding.
+All migrations are located in the `migrations` directory of this repo, so a typical invocation will look like this:

 ```
-goose postgres "user=xonstat host=localhost dbname=xonstatdb sslmode=disable password=$PASSWORD" up
+goose -dir migrations postgres "user=xonstat host=localhost dbname=xonstatdb sslmode=disable password=$PASSWORD" up
 ```

 That's it!